-We have all heard about ‘Pre-Nups’ in American movies and reality TV shows of the rich and famous, but what are they and are they applicable to the average person?
+We have all heard about ‘Pre-Nups’ in American movies and reality TV shows of the rich and famous, but what are they and are they applicable?

 In Australia, a ‘pre-nup’ is a Binding Financial Agreement entered into before marriage.
-Binding Financial Agreements however can be entered into at various stages of a relationship, including after the relationship has ended, and can be entered into by people who are married, in a de facto relationship, or divorced.
+Binding Financial Agreements can be entered into at various stages of a relationship, including by people who are married, in a de facto relationship, or divorced.

-Overall, a Binding Financial Agreement deals with your property in circumstances where you and your partner separate.
-Effectively, a Binding Financial Agreement excludes the Family Court from dealing with your financial matters in the event the relationship breaks down, as you and your partner have come to an agreement that your financial matters will be dealt with in accordance with the Binding Financial Agreement you have signed.
+A Binding Financial Agreement deals with your property in circumstances where you and your partner separate.
+Effectively, a Binding Financial Agreement excludes the Court from dealing with your financial matters in the event the relationship breaks down, as you and your partner have come to an agreement that your financial matters will be dealt with in accordance with the Agreement you have signed.

 Parties often seek to enter into a Binding Financial Agreement after the breakdown of their relationship so they can finalise property matters without going to Court.

 A common misconception however is that a Binding Financial Agreement in circumstances where a couple are not separated is only beneficial where there are significant and valuable assets – think Beyonce and Jay-Z. However, this is not the case.

 Components of a Binding Financial Agreement

 Entering into a Binding Financial Agreements during a relationship can be a powerful financial planning and asset protection tool, as it can stipulate how the parties’ financial matters are to be dealt with in the event the relationship breakdown and protect the future financial stability of both parties.
 Some reasons why a couple might decide to enter a Binding Financial Agreement include:

 - There are assets one or both of the parties accumulated prior to the relationship that they want to protect and maintain as their separate property, such as a house.